Subscribe Now!

 CDO Subprime

-This is exactly what happened...
+This is precisely what happened...

 What are Collateralized Debt Obligations?